 At our next pit stop, Vicky Jackson confirms Alejandra’s comments on the relation between food and health.
 After starting The Wellbar Journal, a blog on healthy, meatless food recipes, she became an influencer on Instagram.
 Building on her digital success, she opened her own restaurant in Buenos Aires in early 2018: Wellbar.
 The menu is predominantly vegetarian and vegan, but not exclusively.
 “We also have a meat dishes on the menu, for example with organic chicken.”
 When we ask here why, she jokingly adds.
 “So the typical Argentinian boyfriend can also be convinced to eat here.
 And maybe he’ll try a vegetarian dish the next time he comes!”
 There’s probably some truth to it!
 It surely is a testament to how deeply engrained the meat culture is in Argentine society.

 Building on the country’s meat culture is La Reverde Parrillita Vegana, a vegan steakhouse.
 They serve the same traditional dishes as the parillas, but use plant-based meat alternatives instead.
 When we show up without a reservation, we are lucky to get a table.
 Minutes after it opens for the night, the place is full.
 Its success and that of the other vegetarian restaurants prove that plant-based food is gaining ground.
 And what’s not to like?
 While the success may be due to healthier food choices, more people eating vegetarian or vegan is better for animals and saves natural resources.
-Stay tuned for a separate sustainable solution item on eating meatless in Buenos Aires.
+Find out more in our sustainable solution item on eating meatless in Buenos Aires.